Michigan Hazardous Waste and Liquid Industrial By-Products (formerly Liquid Industrial Waste) Transporter ProgramAgency: Environmental Quality

 A person who is transporting only liquid industrial by-products must complete the Michigan LIB Program application as well as Attachment A noted above.
 The submittal of the complete Michigan LIB Uniform Program application, Attachment A, with appropriate fees, must be made 90 days prior to the expiration of the Michigan LIB Uniform Program credential.

 Upon issuance of the Uniform Credentials, whether through the National Uniform Program or Michigan LIB (formerly LIW) Uniform Program, a copy of the credentials must be carried in all motor vehicles.
 The National Uniform Credentials must be carried when transporting hazardous waste or hazardous materials in the other states participating in the National Uniform Program.

-Questions regarding this program should be directed to Ms. Sandra Ray, Transportation Unit, Southeast Michigan District, Office of Waste Management and Radiological Protection, at 586-753-3850.
+Questions regarding this program should be directed to Ms. Sandra Ray, Transportation Unit, Southeast Michigan District Office, Waste Management and Radiological Protection Division, at 586-753-3850.